-Software for Services and Procedures (CCS-Services and Procedures)4 categories with a relatively high major ambulatory surgery volume or aggregate charge total, and evidence of reliable reporting from SASD/SEDD hospitals.
-Detailed major ambulatory surgery selection criteria are outlined in Section 3.2.
-A complete list of 2019 in-scope CCS-Services and Procedure categories is included in Appendix B. The 2019 sample includes 2,958 hospitals, 8,994,101 in-scope major ambulatory surgery encounters (unweighted), and 11,880,487 in-scope major ambulatory surgery encounters (weighted for national estimates).
+• Frequency: Surgeries, categorized by groups of CPT codes in the Clinical Classifications Software for Services and Procedures (CCS-Services and Procedures),3 with a relatively high volume or aggregate total facility charge, and evidence of reliable reporting from SASD hospitals.
+Detailed in-scope ambulatory surgery selection criteria are outlined in Section 3.2.
+A complete list of 2021 in-scope CCS-Services and Procedures categories is included in Appendix B. The 2021 sample includes 2,881 hospitals, 8,896,507 in-scope ambulatory surgery encounters (unweighted), and 11,916,522 in-scope ambulatory surgery encounters (weighted for national estimates).

-Although encounters are limited to those with at least one in-scope major ambulatory surgery on the record, the NASS Supplemental File provides information on other surgical and nonsurgical procedures performed during these encounters (see Section 1.3).
+Although encounters are limited to those with at least one in-scope ambulatory surgery on the record, the NASS Supplemental File provides information on other surgical and nonsurgical procedures performed during these encounters (see Section 1.3).